LevyFialho/orders-api/README.md

-### Business Objective ###
+### Objective ###

 * Provide a Web API to receive, save and process billing orders.
-* The billing orders can be processed in different ways, providing a higher chance of settlement.
+* This example shows the usage of some patterns like CQRS, Event sourcing and other cool stuff (Check the architecture diagram)
+* Feel free to clone and open pull requests

 ### Application Architecture ###
 ![Architecture](Architeture.png "Aplication architecture diagram")